jingyingx/imdb62-authorship-attribution/README.md

-# Authorship Attribution on IMDB62
+# Feature engineering > Big Models: Authorship Attribution on IMDb62

+This project shows that **smart feature engineering + linear models** can outperform both naïve neural architectures and transformer-based systems on stylometric authorship attribution.

-This repository implements a high-performing **non-transformer** baseline for authorship attribution on the IMDB62 dataset.
+This repository implements a high-performing **non-transformer** baseline for authorship attribution on the IMDb62 dataset.
 The system combines:

 - **Character TF–IDF** (3–5 char n-grams)